elertan/bronzeman-unleashed/firebase-guide.md

 https://your-project-name-default-rtdb.firebaseio.com/
 ```

 Copy this URL using the link button on the left.
-You will need to paste it into the plugin’s configuration later.

-Only share this URL with others you trust, as anyone with the URL can read or delete the data.

-## Step 8: Final Check
-Before closing Firebase:
-- Make sure the rules are published.
-- Copy your database URL safely.
-- Confirm that the database type is **Realtime Database** (not Firestore or Storage).

 You’re done!
 Your Firebase database is now ready to connect to the plugin.

+## Step 8: Connect the Plugin to Firebase
+Paste your database URL into the plugin to set up your account.
+The first person to connect using the URL becomes the **group owner**.

+You can share the URL with other trusted members so they can join your group.
+**Important:** Anyone with this URL can view and modify your database, so share it only with people you trust.